garylirocks/quickrefs/azure-sql.markdown

   ![Distributed AG](./images/azure_sql-ag-distributed.png)
   - Each region has an AG (and underlying WSFC)
   - Each cluster maintains its own quorum, with its own witness
+  - DAG is a feature of SQL Server, not involves WSFC
 - Log shipping  \
   ![Log shipping](./images/azure_sql-log-shipping.png)
   - Backup, copy, and restore (done by SQL Server automatically)